Columbia, OH (East End) - (1788 - present river, farming, & railroad town with a ghost town within the current community)

 Sayler Park, OH (Home City) - Hamilton County (mid 1800s - present river & railroad town annexed into Sayler Park)

 Location: City Of Cincinnati, Hamilton County - On Home City Ave. near the Ivanhoe Ave. intersection

 In 1900 Willliam J. Holthingrichs bought an ice company & changed the name to The Home City Ice & Coal Co. in 1910, naming it after the nearby neighborhood.
-Home city had it's own train station on the Big Four Railroad (Cleveland, Cincinnati, Chicago, & St. Louis) & post office that ran from 1854 - 1911.
+Home city had its own train station on the Big Four Railroad (Cleveland, Cincinnati, Chicago, & St. Louis) & post office that ran from 1854 - 1911.
 The ice company was sold to Gottleib Hartweg who moved it to Ivanhoe Avenue in 1911.
-That same year Home City lost it's name as Sayler Park was incorporated.
-There's still several remnants & old buildings left from when Sayler Park was Home City.
-It's is a nice area to spend a historical day close to the Ohio river.
+That same year Home City lost its name as Sayler Park was incorporated.
+There are still several remnants & old buildings left from when Sayler Park was Home City.
+It's a nice area to spend a day along to the Ohio river.